tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ##### Perfect Information

 - All agents can see the entire state of the game
-- Much easier to predict and
+- Much easier to predict and calculate the future of the game

+##### Partial Observable

+- Agents cannot see the entire state of the game, often only what relates to them directly
+-